-

 - Drink water before and after bathing.

-Dinner with Folkloric Show in Chivay
+Dinner with a Folkloric Show in Chivay

 Traditional dances and music